Karl Butzer

 Karl W. Butzer (August 19, 1934 – May 4, 2016) was a German-born American geographer, ecologist, and archaeologist.
 He received two degrees at McGill University, Montreal: the B.Sc. (hons) in Mathematics in 1954 and later his master's degree in Meteorology and Geography.
 Afterwards in the 1950s he returned to Germany to the University of Bonn to obtain a doctorate in physical geography.
 He obtained a master's degree in Meteorology and Geography from McGill University and a doctorate in physical geography from the University of Bonn in Germany.

 From 1959 through 1966 he taught at the University of Wisconsin–Madison.
-This was followed by a stint at the ETH in Zurich, Switzerland.
+This was followed by a stint at ETH Zurich, Switzerland.
 Next, he taught at the University of Chicago until 1984.
 After that, he went to the Department of Geography and the Environment at University of Texas at Austin.

 Life

 Butzer was born in 1934 in Mülheim to a Catholic family.
 In 1937 as a young child his family fled Germany for England and later during World War II, they moved to Canada.
 While he was still a child, his family emigrated, first to England, and then to Canada.
 His brother is the mathematician Paul Butzer.

 Karl Butzer died on May 4, 2016, in Austin, Texas, at the age of 81.